mathie/mathie.github.io/_drafts/retrospective-prime-directive.markdown

 ---

+I've occasionally messed around with extreme examples of the conjecture that people are fundamentally good, and that they were doing what they believed to be the right thing, given their understanding of the world.
+How does that work with Margaret Thatcher?
+Yep, despite her being vilified for her treatment of miners and Scotland, I think she strongly believed in what she was doing, and believed she was doing the right thing.
+How about Hitler (to invoke Godwin)?

 I guess the point here is: understand the context in which a decision was made.
 What you're looking at may seem crazy, or silly, or just plain misinformed.
 But the person who wrote it was doing the best they could, given the context in